MovingBlocks/TempDoc/Alternative-Setups.md

 2)

+You will need to remove from Core's .classpath the line referencing "Terasology/engine/build/testClasses"

+3)

 To run the project, you will need to change the current working directory to the root Terasology folder.
 The easiest way to do this is to create a custom Eclipse launcher configuration, such as the following one -- copy it into your workspace's PC project as Terasology.launcher and update the WORKING_DIRECTORY path.

 ```